BCUF/fd_bagger/README.md

 # fd_bagger

-A script to bag(using bagit) multiple directory
+A script to bag(using bagit) multiple directories

 ## Install